blaggacao/openproject-docker/README.md

 $ docker inspect -f "{{ .NetworkSettings.IPAddress }}" op_one
 ```
 The `-f` parameter inputs formatting options as to which data we want to extract.
 Without it the `inspect` command would print all of the container's top-layer system data in JSON format.
-Normally, unless that network has been allocated locally before Docker is installed, if this is your first container, the IP address should be 172.17.0.1
+Normally, unless that network has been allocated locally before Docker is installed, if this is your first container, the IP address should be something like 172.17.0.1

 If you have followed the instructions conserning `id_rsa.pub`, you will not have any problems authenticating, and if you generated the key without a password, you should not be prompted for one.